JaarenDSacharow/BurgerBuilder/README.md

 It is a responsive application design to simulate the purchase of a custom hamburger.

-It utilizes a firebase Realtie database backend.
+It utilizes a firebase Realtime database backend.

 ## Available Scripts